Nice hike crossing Zuruldi range and offering phenomenal views on some of the most prominent peaks of Caucasus

 or the first stage of a longer trek (usually to Ushguli).

-If you want to return to Mestia on the same day and don't manage to find a car in Tsvirmi, you will have to walk another 30 minutes to the main road at the Ughviri pass.
+If you want to return to Mestia on the same day and don't success to find a car at Tsvirmi, you will have to walk another 30 minutes to the main road at the Ughviri pass.
+There, you just be just in time to catch some daytrippers returning from Ushguli.

 The descent from Mentashi transmitter is tricky, but overall, this is still an easy walk.